OneSignal/amp-web-push/extensions/amp-web-push/amp-web-push.md

       <a href="https://github.com/ampproject/amphtml/blob/master/extensions/amp-web-push/publisher-files/helper-frame.html">Download <code>helper-iframe.html</code> here</a> and upload it to your site.
     </p>
     <p>
-      The absolute URL to the <code>helper-iframe.html</code> provided HTML file uploaded to your site.
+      The absolute URL, starting with <code>https://</code>, to the <code>helper-iframe.html</code> provided HTML file uploaded to your site.
     </p>
     <p>
       This page enables communication between the AMP page and the service worker which subscribes and unsubscribes the user.
 This page also helps determines the notification permission status.